-Anthony Caulkins is a composer, musican, and music technologist based in the Los Angeles area.
+Anthony Caulkins is a composer, musician, and music technologist based in the Los Angeles area.
 Through his compositions, Anthony explores questions relating to gesture, modularity, and metaphorical representation.
 Over his career as a composer, Anthony has developed a voice that focuses on both intricate systems and improvisatory practices.
-His pieces have been performed internationally, with premieres in the United States, Italy, The Netherlands, and Spain.
-Anthony’s most recent project is a solo electronic rock show, that uses interactive computer technologies, open improvisation, and melodic vocals to explore the relationship between the experimental and the vernacular – Songs For A New Era
+Anthony’s most recent project, Hiding, is an exploration of saturated soundscapes – using interactive music systems, complex polytimes, and free improvisation – meant to metaphorically address issues facing society as a result of the COVID-19 pandemic lockdowns, social unrest, and the increasing anxiety and isolation felt by people around the world.

 Along with composing, Anthony is a frequent performer of both written and improvised music.
 He is a versatile guitarist who has years of experience in solo, chamber, and orchestral contexts.
 In the last few years, he has spent time exploring chamber, free improvised, and jazz contexts.
 Beyond this, Anthony is a frequent pit orchestra musician in the Los Angeles area.
 Anthony studied classical guitar with Professor Javier Calderon and jazz performance with Professor Kei Akagi.
 Currently, Anthony is a member and co-founder of three bands: Coyote The Mist, a creative improvisation duo; The Real Pretenders, a dark indie duo; and GLIT, an industrial hip-hop group.

 As a technologist, Anthony explores various modes of expression through the use of interactive computer systems for improvisation.
 Recently, Anthony has begun working on an algorithm for an autonomous computer improviser whose basic method of understanding music is gestural.
 This computer performer has had multiple performances, most notably in Anthony’s MFA thesis recital, E-Motions (what about gesture?).